A: You are eligible to become an APCO member if you are in any of the following categories:

 A: Click on the “Click Here to print this page” button.
 This will open a new window and display your transactions.

 A: Each User ID can only be tied to one primary account number.
 If you have other accounts or loan(s) listed under a different account number, you must Sign Up to get another User ID and Password created to view those accounts.
 Once this is done, you can setup your account to view your other account(s) (see the next Q/A below).
-If you want to transfer funds from one account # to another and cannot, please contact us by calling 205-226-6800.
+If you want to transfer funds from one account number to another and cannot, please contact us by calling 205-226-6800.

 A: YES.
 This is called Multiple Accounts.
-In order for this to work, each account must have a separate UserID, Password setup for each of your accounts that you want to access.
+In order for this to work, each account must have a separate UserID and Password setup for each of your accounts that you want to access.
 Once this is done, login and click on “Your Preferences / Multiple Accounts”, then click on the “Add Account” link.
 Follow the simple instructions and you’re done.

 A: Log in to your Credit Union online banking.
 Under the ‘Bill Payment’ tab, choose ‘Enrollment Options’.
 Then, simply choose which accounts you would like to enroll.